Allen Robinson II Player Prop Bets for NFL Week 8 | Chicago vs. San Francisco 10/31/2021

 Matchup vs. San Francisco

-- Robinson's 85 receiving yards in his only career matchup against the 49ers are 44.5 more than his over/under for Sunday's game.
+- Robinson collected 85 receiving yards in his single career matchup against the 49ers, 44.5 more than his over/under in Sunday's game.

-- Robinson did not have a touchdown catch in that matchup against the 49ers.
+- Robinson did not have a touchdown catch in that contest against the 49ers.

 - Note: Robinson's stats vs. 49ers date back to 2016.